 On day 6, take a 4-hour bus or train ride to Skopje, North Macedonia.
 This unconventional capital city has unique historical sites from various time periods, and over 300 public statues.
 For rare Byzantine architecture and scenic views, a trip to the 6th century Skopje Fortress will blow you away.

 To see Skopje from a different angle, take a gondola lift to Mount Vondo’s summit.
 Then, stroll along Stone Bridge crossing the Vardar River.
-Don’t leave Skopje without wandering the Old Bazaar, a 12th-century hub of markets, bathhouses, and mosques.
+Wandering the Old Bazaar, a 12th-century hub of markets, bathhouses, and mosques, is also a staple of any Skopje itinerary.

 On day 8, take a 3.5-hour bus ride to Lake Ohrid, the final stop of this itinerary.